avaxman/libhedra/README.md

 ``T`` is the resulting triangle mesh, and `TF` is a vector relating every triangle to the face it tesselates.
 In this manner, one can easily adress the set of triangles belonging to a single face for purposes of visualization (say, a uniform color).

 Nevertheless, the default edges in the overlay of libigl will show the triangulated edges.
-To see the polygonal edges and nothing else, the following code from "basic" can be used:
+To see the polygonal edges and nothing else, the following code from `examples\visualization` can be used:

 ```cpp
 Eigen::MatrixXd origEdgeColors(EV.rows(),3);